northeastern-rc/rc-public-documentation/docs/source/slurmguide/slurmrunningjobs.md

 (using-srun)=
 ## Interactive Jobs: `srun` Command
-The `srun` command is used to submit an interactive job which runs in a shell terminal.
+The `srun` command is used to submit an interactive job, which runs in a shell terminal.
 This method is useful when you want to test a short computation or run an interactive session like a shell, Python, or an R terminal.

 To start an `srun` session, the following syntex is used from the login node: